Catering to Wound Care Customers

 a skin protection cushion (if they had and qualified for a wheelchair via Medicare)

-and group 2 support surface, she explains.
+and group 2 support surface.

 Ultimately, It comes down to understanding the language and then understanding